 When tailoring your email marketing campaigns in the era of GDPR, you must make it easy for people to withdraw their consent at any time.

-As is stated in Article 7(3) of the GDPR, each of your recipients “shall have the right to withdraw his or her
+As is stated in Article 7(3) of the GDPR, each of your recipients “shall have the right to withdraw his or her consent at any time. (…) It shall be as easy to withdraw as to give consent.”

 In most cases, this means you need to have a clear opt-out or unsubscribe button on every single email you send.
 If a customer clicks this then their data must be immediately deleted from your systems and you must not send them any more correspondence.